Kismara Pezzati: 2009 – 2018

-2019 - Present
+2019–present

 In 2019, she recorded her first Solo CD, Hildegard Now & Then, produced by the London label Drama Musica and distributed by Naxos.
 The recording, which received 4 stars in a BBC Music Magazine review, was a project planned, researched and interpreted by Kismara Pessatti herself.
 In it, the singer performs Hildegard von Bingen's songs in the first part, and in the second part, she commissioned from composer Silvia Berg a song cycle based on selected texts by Hildegard von Bingen, mostly from her letters.
 These texts were translated into 7 languages (Latin, Portuguese, Italian, German, French, English and Spanish) and recorded with the accompaniment of percussionist Sarah Hatch.

 In early 2020, after the singer started using Kismara Pezzati as her artistic name, she returned to São Paulo as the mezzo-soprano soloist in Missa Solemnis, for the celebration of Beethoven's 250th anniversary and Thierry Fischer's debut as the new chief conductor for OSESP.
 Additionally, she debuted as Laura in Ponchielli's La Gioconda, a production of The Bumbry Way in Vienna, after working on repertoire expansion with Dr. Grace Bumbry, KS herself.

 In 2021, after several productions were cancelled or rescheduled due to the COVID-19 pandemic, Pezzati was invited to perform at the George Enescu Festival in Bucharest, Romania.
 There, she debuted as Brigitta in Korngold's Die tote Stadt (concert version) at the Grand Palace Hall (Sala Palatului), with the George Enescu Philharmonic Orchestra and Choir, under the baton of Frédéric Chaslin.